 Solicitation of the information on this form is authorized by 25 U.S.C. § 2701 et seq.
-The purpose of the requested information is to determine the eligibility of individuals to be employed in a Gaming Operation.
-The information will be used by the Tribe and the NIGC members and staff who have need for the information in the performance of their official duties.
-The information may be disclosed to appropriate Tribal, Federal, State, local, or foreign law enforcement and regulatory agencies when relevant to civil, criminal or regulatory investigations or prosecutions or when pursuant to a requirement by the Tribe or the NIGC in connection with the hiring or firing of an employee, the issuance or revocation of a Gaming License, or investigations of activities while associated with the Tribe or a Gaming Operation.
-Failure to consent to the disclosures indicated in this notice will result in the Tribe being unable to hire you in a Primary Management Official or Key Employee position.
+The purpose of the requested information is to determine the eligibility of individuals to be granted a gaming license.
+The information will be used by the Tribal gaming regulatory authorities and by the National Indian Gaming Commission (NIGC) members and staff who have need for the information in the performance of their official duties.
+The information may be disclosed by the Tribe or the NIGC to appropriate Federal, Tribal, State, local, or foreign law enforcement and regulatory agencies when relevant to civil, criminal or regulatory investigations or prosecutions or when pursuant to a requirement by a Tribe or the NIGC in connection with the issuance, denial, or revocation of a Gaming License, or investigations of activities while associated with a Tribe or a Gaming Operation.
+Failure to consent to the disclosures indicated in the notice will result in the Tribe being unable to license you in for a Primary Management Official or Key Employee position.